-McKendree University requires all students to fulfill general education requirements through a liberal arts foundation.
-The general education program is designed to provide students with skills which are essential to effective learning and scholarship, and to stimulate them to examine their own values and the values of society through a variety of subjects outside their program of study.
-These requirements are consistent with the university's mission.
+McKendree University's required general education curriculum is grounded in the liberal arts and is designed to provide students with skills that are essential to effective learning and scholarship.
+It aims to stimulate them to examine their own values and the values of society through a variety of subjects outside their major program of study.